Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 After breakfast, our Southern Africa Safari continues southeast towards Bulawayo, the second-largest city in Zimbabwe, and the Matopos Mountains beyond, with their iconic and otherworldly granite rock formations dotting the landscape in surreal shapes and balancing boulders.
 (Matobo is a local Ndebele word meaning “bald heads”!)

 We spend the afternoon in Matobo National Park, a UNESCO natural World Heritage Site for its significant collection of ancient rock art, some dating back over 13,000 years.
-Matobo National Park also includes an intensive protection zone that is home to both Black and White Rhinoceros.
+Matobo National Park also includes an intensive protection zone that is home to both Black and White rhinos.
 The park is also known for its leopard sightings and is home to a range of antelope species, baboons, reptiles, rock hyraxes, and birds.
 Matobo also hosts one of the world's highest concentrations of black eagles in the world, and sightings of these magnificent birds are also a highlight.

 We overnight at a comfortable hotel in nearby Bulawayo.

-• Included Activity: Afternoon Game Drive
+• Included Activities: Afternoon Game Drive

 Day 24: Bulawayo to Masvingo & Great Zimbabwe Ruins – Zimbabwe

 Day 24 sees our Overland Africa Tour travel to the town of Masvingo and the iconic Great Zimbabwe Ruins nearby.
 Once a regal palace and the capital of the Kingdom of Zimbabwe during the Iron Age, Great Zimbabwe features walls that tower 11 meters (36 feet) high in places and are 5 meters (16 feet) thick.
-This afternoon, we have the opportunity to marvel at the intricate stonework and explore the heritage of this monument to early Zimbabwean civilization on a guided walking tour.
+This afternoon, we have the opportunity to marvel at the intricate stonework and explore the heritage of this monument to early Zimbabwean civilisation on a guided walking tour.
 We will also learn about the iconic bird depictions that adorn the Zimbabwean National Flag and their connection to Great Zimbabwe.

 Tonight, we stay at a lovely lodge nearby offering stunning views over Lake Mutirikwi, Zimbabwe's largest inland lake.

-• Included Activity: Great Zimbabwe Ruins Visit
+• Included Activities: Great Zimbabwe Ruins Visit

 Day 25: Masvingo to Mapesu Private Game Reserve – South Africa